huxaiphaer/ride-my-way-5/README.md

 or a driver on Ride My Way App.

 ## Getting Started
-This is how you can make this project run of your machine.
+This is how you can make this project run on your machine.

 ### Installation